Julia Tarrant Barron: Biography

 The family fortunes changed with the end of the Civil War and as early as 1863, Barron and her son were forced to sell their property to satisfy their creditors.
 Then John died in 1868 and his wife died in 1875, leaving an impoverished Barron to care for their two daughters.

 She died on February 5, 1890, in Marion, Alabama.
 Posthumously, Barron's contributions were widely acknowledged.
 In 1945, her granddaughter, Olive Barron Becker, was asked by Howard College to paint a portrait of Barron for the school.
 It was dedicated in 1946 and hangs in the Samford Library.
-She was inducted into the Alabama Women's Hall of Fame in 1991, the largest residence hall on the Judson College campus has been named in her honor, and in 2008 a commemorative project of the Selma, Alabama, chapter of the Daughters of the American Revolution honored Barron as a woman whose contributions to Alabama helped both the state and the nation.
+She was inducted into the Alabama Women's Hall of Fame in 1991, the largest residence hall on the Judson College campus was named in her honor, and in 2008 a commemorative project of the Selma, Alabama, chapter of the Daughters of the American Revolution honored Barron as a woman whose contributions to Alabama helped both the state and the nation.